Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 "Remove all" button directly.
 5. To sign out completely, just use the "Sign out" button (below the dashboard).
 It will redirect you to the homepage, cancelling your current session.
+6. Help yourself finding a task with the Search bar feature.

 #### Security